jbiatek/BSGRulebook/rulebook.md

 Mutiny cards cannot be drawn, held, or played by revealed Cylons, and revealed Cylons cannot be selected as the target of an effect that says to draw Mutiny cards.

-All human players have a limit of 1 Mutiny card except for the Mutineer, who has a limit of two.
+All human players have a limit of 1 Mutiny card except for the Mutineer, who has a limit of 2.

 #### Drawing a second Mutiny card